Close

 Treating the child as a friend

-A child is definitely a close person to their parents.
+A child is definitely close to their parents.
 Nevertheless, the role of a home psychologist for the mother is too much for them.

-For a child, a mother represents protection and support.
-It is a person who can do and overcome anything.
-Therefore, you should stop constantly telling your child about your problems, inducing a feeling of guilt, with them thinking, “I make my mother feel bad”, or having them feel helpless and think that they can’t help their mother.
-In order to discuss your issues, find a friend or make an appointment with a psychologist.
+In particular, a mother represents protection and support.
+She is a person who can do and overcome anything.
+Therefore, it is important to refrain from treating your child as you would a friend, constantly talking about your problems, as this can induce a feeling of guilt, with them thinking, “I make my mother feel bad”, or having them feel helpless and think that they can’t help their mother.
+To discuss your issues in a way that is appropriate and more helpful to resolution, find an adult friend or make an appointment with a counselor or psychologist.

 Avoiding “complete families”

-Since a single mom often experiences anxiety and guilt, thinking that her family is not as good as everybody else’s, she may begin to wish to avoid families that have both a mom and a dad.
-This should not be done.
+Since a single mom often experiences anxiety and guilt, thinking that her family is not as good as everybody else’s, she may begin to avoid families that have both a mom and a dad.
+However, this is not advised.
 After all, the whole perception of reality is not limited to your family model.
-Show the diversity of the world to your child and that there is more than a single idea of family.
-Perhaps when they grow up, they will want to repeat the relationship model that they saw in another family.
+Show the diversity of the world to your child and that there is more than one kind of family.
+Perhaps when they grow up, they will want to emulate the relationship model that they saw in another family.

 Excessive number of relationships and romance, or a total absence of it

 Find balance within yourself.
-Appreciate the signs of attention from men, but do not make plans with everyone you meet on your way.
-Introduce your child to your new partner only if you are certain that you are willing to establish a long-term relationship with them.
+If you are ready to start dating, you may want to enjoy this, but think about introducing your child to your new partner only if you are certain that you are willing to establish a long-term relationship with them.

 A “new father”

-A stepfather appearing in the family is normal.
-However, do not force the child to call the new family member “dad”, especially if the child already has a father and they keep in touch.
+A stepfather joining the family can be very positive, but does need care and consideration.
+For example, you will not want to insist the child call the new family member “dad”, especially if the child already has a father and they keep in touch.
+This puts the child in the uncomfortable situation of feeling they have to be disloyal to their biological father.

-Be prepared to encounter some resistance from the child, since you chose this person, and not them.
+Be prepared to encounter resistance from some children, since you chose this person, and not them.
 Show that no matter what, you love your child, accept their feelings, and don’t get angry.
 If your new partner is wise enough, he and your child will certainly find some common ground.

 How to Raise a Child Without a Father?
 Tips From a Psychologist